amountcastlej/pizza-site/README.md

 # Getting Started with Create React App

-This project was to create a website wireframe using react with functional components
+In this project I created a website using react with functional components